-Have you ever seen a hotel in a movie and thought “Damn, I wish I could stay at that place”?
-Well, at some of them you really can!
-I put together a list of 9 real-life hotels that featured prominently in famous movies.
-Feeling like a movie character is just a few clicks away so get booking!
+Have you ever seen a hotel in a movie and thought, “Damn, I wish I could stay at that place”?
+Well, at some of them, you really can!
+So I put together a list of 9 real-life hotels featured prominently in famous movies.
+Feeling like a movie character is just a few clicks away, so get booking!

-Bob aka Bill Murray in his room a the Park Hyatt Hotel
+Bob aka Bill Murray in his room at the Park Hyatt Hotel

 Bob (Bill Murray) and Charlotte (Scarlett Johansson) in the Lost in Translation movie

 Bob (Bill Murray) and Charlotte (Scarlett Johansson) talking at the Park Hyatt Hotel Bar.

 You probably didn’t watch Kubrick’s famous horror The Shining wishing you could be at that haunted hotel (unless you are an aspiring ghostbuster).
 Still, you might be feeling brave enough to visit the movie location.